 Phase fluctuations due to scintillation are also problematic since they can lead to a receiver Phase Lock Loop (PLL) loss of lock.
 In the equatorial regions, this phenomenon is of second order after the signal fades.
 In Polar Regions, however, the phase fluctuations may become large enough for the receiver to lose the satellite tracking.

+effects of GNSS Interference to Coastal systems and services

+Table in this Appendix introduces potential effects of GNSS loss or spoofing to coastal systems and services.